kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image088.png)

-For Field 3, drag and drop "fileName" from Source to Target as you did for Field 1.
-For Fields 4 to 7, enter the following text as you did for Field 2:
+For Fields 4 to 7, enter the following static text as you did for Field (2 of 7):

 ![](images/300/RC_image089.png)